haeol/cassandra_snapshotter/README.md

 Cassandra does not provide an easy way to snapshot files and store these snapshots in local directories.
 This script does that for the user, and restores them using the same snapshot files created by the snapshotter.

 ## Installation
-(TODO)
+Has only been tested on CentOs 7.2, unknown if compatible with other operating systems

-Has only been tested on CentOs 7.2, is unlikely to be compatible with any other operating systems Only real dependecy right now is PyYaml
+Only real dependecy right now is PyYaml

 ```bash